jegelstaff/formulize/formulize-docs/ci.md

 #### install

 This runs a series of commands on the spontaneous cloud server that Travis builds for us.
-These commands install and Apache server with PHP, and configure it so the webroot folder is the folder where Travis has copied all the files from our GitHub repository.
+These commands install an Apache server with PHP, and configure it so the webroot folder is the folder where Travis has copied all the files from our GitHub repository.

 These commands depend on two other files: